- One of the most famous celebrity homes of all time, Neverland Ranch will forever be remembered as Michael Jackson’s

 The current estate, no longer being branded as Michael Jackson’s house, reverted back to its original name, the Sycamore Valley Ranch, and marketing for the property focused more on its merits — beyond its much-too-public history.

-There are 22 structures on the estate, with a Normandy-style main house which sits between the property’s two lakes and measures about 12,000 square feet, with six bedrooms plus an attached staff quarters.
+There are 22 structures on the estate, with a Normandy-style main house that sits between the property’s two lakes and measures about 12,000 square feet, with six bedrooms plus attached staff quarters.

 While Michael Jackson’s former home (and the rest of the structures he used for entertainment) may get all the attention, it’s important to remember that the ranch spans about 2,700 acres.

 That’s more than enough space to double the already impressive number of structures on the property (currently, there are 22 buildings spread across the land) or to repurpose it entirely.

 The estate boasts live oaks that are more than 100 years old, lakes, a mountain, and lush vegetation as it borders the Los Padres National Forest.